OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/codebeamer.md

 # Appendix

-## Find version of codebeamer / codebeamer X Instance
+## Find version of codebeamer/codebeamer X Instance

 To find the codebeamer / codebeamer X version, follow the steps given below: